All About HIV Treatment

 HIV Treatment is Free and Better Accessible

-The good news, for people living with HIV in NSW, is that regardless of your Medicare status, you can now access HIV treatment without cost.
-If you have Medicare, you can continue to access your HIV treatments through the HIV s100 co-payment process, or if you don’t have Medicare, you’ll be able to access HIV treatment through the NSW public hospital system.
+The good news for people living with HIV in NSW is that regardless of your Medicare status, you can now access HIV treatment without cost.
+If you have Medicare, you can access your HIV treatments through the HIV s100 co-payment process, or if you don’t have Medicare, you’ll be able to access HIV treatment through the NSW public hospital system.

 All people living with HIV in NSW can get their treatment dispensed from public hospitals and hospital-attached pharmacies without cost.
 It’s also possible to get treatment from GPs, community-based pharmacies, and local chemists – however, if you don’t have access to Medicare, there may be a cost for some of these services.